lmfit/asteval/doc/motivation.rst

 still be under 1 sec.
 Changing to `x=8, y=9, z=9`, will cause the statement to take several seconds.
 With `x=y=z=9`, executing that statement may take more than 1 hour on some machines.
 In short, runtime cannot be determined lexically.
-To be clear for the example of exponentiation like this, Asteval will raise a runtime error, telling you that an exponent > 10,000 is not allowed.
-But, there may very well be other "clever ways" to have very long runtimes that cannot be readily predicted.
+To be clear, for this exponentiation example, Asteval will raise a runtime error, telling you that an exponent > 10,000 is not allowed.
+But that happens at runtime, after the value of the exponent has been evaluated, it does not happen by looking at the text of the code.
+That is, there may very well be other "clever ways" to have very long run times that cannot be readily predicted from the text.

-This double exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
-That calculation is not stuck within the Python interpreter, but in Python's C C-code (no doubt calling the `pow()` function) called by the Python interpreter itself.
+The exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
+That calculation is not stuck within the Python interpreter, but in C code (no doubt the `pow()` function) called by the Python interpreter itself.
 That call will not return to the Python interpreter or allow other threads to run until that call is done.
-That means that from within a single process, there would not be a reliable way to tell `asteval` (or really, even Python) when a calculation has taken too long.
+That means that from within a single process, there would not be a reliable way to tell `asteval` (or really, even Python) when a calculation has taken too long: Denial of Service is hard to detect before it happens, and even challenging to detect while it is happening.
 The only reliable way to limit run time is to have a second process watching the execution time of the asteval process and either try to interrupt it or kill it.

 For a limited range of problems, you can try to avoid asteval taking too long.
 For example, you may try to limit the *recursion limit* when